Algorithmic realization of the solution to the sign conflict problem for hanging nodes on hp-hexahedral N\'ed\'elec elements: Conclusion

 \section{Conclusion}

-In this work, we considered the sign conflict, specifically in scenarios where hanging nodes are present.
-We provide a comprehensive guide in terms of mathematical derivations and algorithmic designs for resolving this sign conflict.
+In this work, we have addressed the sign conflict problem in three spatial dimensions of the N\'ed\'edec elements that appear in scenarios where hanging nodes arise on locally refined meshes.
+We provided a comprehensive derivation in terms of algorithmic designs for resolving this sign conflict.
 These concepts can be applied to any software package that supports N\'ed\'elec elements and locally refined meshes on quadrilaterals or hexahedra with hanging nodes.
-Our choice is \texttt{deal.II} as a programming platform that is highly accessible and user-friendly.
-The new implementation was demonstrated for four numerical experiments that include qualitative comparisons in two and three spatial dimensions as well as brief computational convergence studies.
-Finally, a current practical example from optics simulations showing a laser-written wave-guide is presented.
+Our choice of \dealii as a programming platform has proven to be highly accessible and user-friendly.
+The new implementation was demonstrated for two numerical experiments that include qualitative comparisons in three spatial dimensions as well as some computational convergence studies.
+In the second numerical example, we presented a practical example from optics simulations showing a laser-written waveguide.
+Not only does this example validate our implementation of hanging nodes for Nédélec elements on non-orientable grids, but it also demonstrates its practical application in optics simulations on complex geometries where local mesh refinement is indispensable.